Neymar seals Puma sponsorship deal - France 24

 Paris (AFP)

-Neymar has sealed an endorsement deal with Puma, the German company announced on Saturday, two weeks after the Brazilian superstar left his long-time sponsor Nike.
+Neymar has signed an endorsement contract with Puma to become the German sportswear giant's new global poster boy on Saturday two weeks after the Brazilian superstar parted company with longtime sponsor Nike.

-"Welcome to the fam @neymarjr #KingIsBack" Puma tweeted alongside a photo of the Paris Saint-Germain striker, kitted out in the sportswear giant's clothes.
+"Welcome to the fam @neymarjr #KingIsBack" Puma tweeted alongside a photo of the Paris Saint-Germain striker, kitted out in his new marketing 'club's' clothes.

-The world's most expensive player confirmed his new role as Puma's poster boy in an open letter posted on social media.
+The world's most expensive player confirmed the sponsorship transfer in an open letter posted on social media.

 "For these reasons, from today onward, I have the honour to unite with the brand that helped the biggest legends of football become what they are," he wrote.